 The Oconaluftee River Trail is one of two trails in the Smoky Mountains where visitors can walk their dogs on a leash and/or ride bikes.

 Encounter a beautiful 3-mile nature walk along the Oconaluftee River.
-You don’t have to follow the trail all the way to the end since it’s an out and back.
+You don’t have to follow the trail all the way to the end since it’s an out-and-back.

 Encounter elk from afar, and spot wildflowers and birds.
 View exhibits educating visitors about Cherokee artwork, traditions, and spiritual beliefs.

 Freely explore a collection of log buildings dating back to the late 1800s and early 1900s.
 Don’t miss the log farmhouse, barn, and apple house.

-You can also view the Davis House, which is constructed from American Chestnut wood.
-Be sure to walk over to Mingus Mill.
+You can also view the Davis House, which is constructed from American Chestnut wood, and be sure to walk over to Mingus Mill.

 Lastly, enjoy the amenities of the Oconaluftee Visitor Center.
 Find restrooms, maps, and even a few Park Rangers to answer your questions.